 At the same time, data centre operators are not currently subject to comprehensive national security and emergency preparedness regulation.
-This leaves a risk that the overall national data centre infrastructure, with the accumulated societal values held in the data centres, is not adequately protected in order to meet society's needs in peacetime and at times of crisis and war.
+This leaves a risk that the overall national data centre infrastructure, with the accumulated societal values held in the data

+"Norske datasenter - berekraftige, digitale kraftsenter" (Norwegian data centres - sustainable digital power centres), Norwegian Ministry of Local Government and Modernisation, 2021. centres, is not adequately protected in order to meet society's needs in peacetime and at times of crisis and war.

-The Norwegian Government's new data centre strategy provides for assessment of the strengthened regulation of data centre security within the framework of the Norwegian Electronic Communications Act.
+The Norwegian Government's new data centre strategy3 provides for assessment of the strengthened regulation of data centre security within the framework of the Norwegian Electronic Communications Act.
 Nkom considers this to be appropriate.
 New data centre security requirements must also be balanced against the need for competition, business development and innovation.
 This is important in order to help to ensure that special security requirements do not create unnecessary entry barriers for cloud services and data centres in Norway.

-In its risk assessment for 2021, NSM points to the extensive prevalence of cloud technology and cloud services.
+In its risk assessment for 20214, NSM points to the extensive prevalence of cloud technology and cloud services.
 Cloud service providers often deliver more innovative and secure solutions than individual businesses themselves have the capacity and expertise to achieve.